Tradou/Tradou/README.md

 ### Some links
 You can visit my portfolio [here](https://www.trad-aidoud.fr/)

 Thirsty?
 Have a drink [here](https://www.vin.trad-aidoud.fr/).
 I made this little website in order to discover Next.js.
+I created this website which aggregate lots of wines.

 ShakeIt is a project ( made by 4 colleagues of WildcodeSchool and I ) where a user can search some cocktails ( React - MongoDB - API (cocktailDB) ).
 [Click here to have a drink](https://shakeit.netlify.app/)